 The comparative statics of parameter changes are similar in most respects to what has already been encountered.
 Figures 25–27 show, respectively, the effect of a higher level of investment demand (or a lower level of desired saving); the effect of a higher energy price; and, finally, the effect of a higher conventional wage.

 As has been the case right along, an increase in investment demand or a decrease in desired saving, pictured in Figure 25, expands employment and output and raises inflation in both flexprice and fixprice regimes.
 The effect of a higher price of energy also parallels earlier results.
 In the flexprice case, the outcome is unambiguous, higher energy prices invariably leading to diminished economic activity and a lower rate of inflation, as in Figure 26b.
 By contrast, in the fixprice regime, both the real price and employment can go up or down.
-Indeed, and can move in opposite directions, as in Figure 26c, or they can move together in the same direction.
+Indeed,

 A change in the conventional wage, pictured in Figure 27, demonstrates the importance of whether investment is capacity-augmenting or cost-cutting.
 In a flexprice regime, as in Figure 27b, a higher conventional wage is contractionary with respect to employment and of ambiguous sign with regard to inflation.
 12 This is the same as the earlier cases.
 The surprise is that under a fixprice regime, an increase in the conventional wage is associated with a higher level of economic activity.
 The reason is that a higher conventional wage drives the equilibrium real wage up, and a higher real wage means more investment demand since the higher the real wage the more profitable it is to substitute capital for labor.
 This is of course the opposite of capital widening, in which investment demand falls as the conventional wage rises and the profit rate falls.